NZI Insurance New Zealand Ltd v Auckland District Court: Background

 Mr Battenburg arranged for insurance on his car via an insurance broker with NZI Insurance.
-Unfortunately the broker soon went into liquidation without passing on the first premium, and as a result, NZI wrote to him informing him that they were cancelling his car insurance due to non-payment.
+But the broker soon went into liquidation without passing on the first premium, and as a result, NZI wrote to him informing him that they were cancelling his car insurance due to non-payment.

-In order to keep his car insured, Battenburg paid NZI directly for this missing payment, and filed a claim with the Disputes Tribunal against NZI to be reimbursed for the insurance payment made through the broker.
+To keep his car insured, Battenburg paid NZI directly for this missing payment, and filed a claim with the Disputes Tribunal against NZI to be reimbursed for the insurance payment made through the broker.
 And later won.
 NZI unhappy with the decision, as they believed under the law the insurance broker was an agent of Battenburg and not NZI, appealed to the District Court, claiming the referee had made an "error of law" in making the ruling, adding that section 18(6) of the Disputes Tribunal Act [1988] states that the referee must have "regard to the law".

 NZI lost again, and filed for a judicial review in the High Court.